The 12 Pillars of Wellbeing for Managing Chronic Pain

 - Achievement: feeling a sense of accomplishment and success.

-Wellbeing explores the deep peace, happiness and satisfaction we find in finding purpose, accomplishing meaningful activities and connecting with others.
+Well-being explores the deep peace, happiness and satisfaction we feel in finding purpose, accomplishing meaningful activities and connecting with others.
 Its helps us build support systems, believe in ourselves and our ability to cope, and to stay resilient through challenges.
-A strong sense of wellbeing helps protect us from isolation, loneliness, hopelessness, depression and anxiety.
+A strong sense of well-being helps protect us from isolation, loneliness, hopelessness, depression and anxiety.
 Well-being also plays a role in pain levels, the interference of pain in our daily activities, the “knock on effects of pain” on all aspects of our life and our quality of life.

 Social wellbeing– or connection with others – is a large contributor to understanding and managing pain effectively.
 Research suggests that support, community engagement and social connection leads to positive wellbeing; heightened self-esteem and self-confidence; improved sense of control and self-efficacy; greater resilience and determination; improved mental and emotional health, including decreased levels of depression and anxiety; greater coping abilities; and may also improve the effectiveness of pain-related treatments.
 To learn more visit here

 - Find people with similar interests, values and goals